kristikorsberg/PUI2016/HW2_kk3374/README.md

 was from the next stop.
 The most challenging part of this assignment was eliminating the runtime errors, which occurred when either 'PresentableDistance' or 'StopPointName' were empty.
 To fix this error, I wrote an if statement, which replaced the empty values with 'N/A'.
 At this point, the code ran smoothly.
+On September 19th, while working with Santiago and Nonie, they showed me that I had to create a .csv file with the bus information output.
+I didn't see that in the assignment directions, so I modified my get_bus_info.py file to include IO commands.
+I used Mohit Sharma's UCSL IO directions to ensure all of my commands were accurate and pushed the updated .py file to github.

-In order to complete Assignment 3, I used Mohit Sharma's Pandas tutorial, and some this online reference: http://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.plot.scatter.html I wasn't sure how to open the CUSP Data Facility inside Compute so I spoke with Graham Henke, who showed me how to access datafiles from the DF on the command line.
+In order to complete Assignment 3, I used Mohit Sharma's Pandas tutorial, and some this online references to appropriately write Pandas code: http://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.plot.scatter.html I wasn't sure how to open the CUSP Data Facility inside Compute so I spoke with Graham Henke, who showed me how to access datafiles from the DF on the command line.
 Once I had the DF accessible, I followed the directions for how to use Pandas from the UI Notesbooks.
-I worked on this independently.
+I worked on this assignment independently.
+I downloaded a few different data files from the DF, rendered them in iPython and dropped all but two numerical columns for the first section of this assignment.
+I then plotted two numerical columns against one another and included appropriate axes labels, a plot title, and a short caption.